Behavior Policy-Full School

 Examples of some of our rewards and use of praise in the Pre-Prep School:

-3. In addition to Sanctions – Behaviour Pyramid
+3. Behaviour Pyramid

 If poor behaviour does occur we also employ a number of sanctions in Pre-Prep to enforce expectations, and to ensure a safe and positive learning environment.
 We deliver each sanction appropriately to each individual situation and pupil including taking into consideration age.
 There is no one situation fits all.
-The Cranleigh Code values and are expectations helps the individual to know what is acceptable or not: all pupils, staff and parents will be made fully aware of the details before the start of each academic year.
+The Cranleigh Code values are expectations which help the individual to know what is acceptable or not: all pupils, staff and parents will be made fully aware of the details before the start of each academic year.
 The sanction process is also a learning and reflective process for the pupil.
 Everyone makes mistakes but we encourage pupils to reflect on this so they take responsibility and know where it went wrong.

 3.1 Through the operation of our sanctions we aim to:

 - Always notify and explain to the pupil/s where they went wrong, who it impacted and how they can move forward to ensure they are aware of their behaviour and the reason for a change.
 Even for low level or one off incidents.